ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ![Aerolab] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Aerolab.jpg)

-For the theory on this, sample test protocols for the power file, please search for the tool and/or the method using a common search engine on the Web.
-There are many very good description out.
-So no reason to re-write all this to incorporate in the Wiki.
+For the theory on this, sample test protocols for the power/ride file you need for an analysis, please search for the tool and/or the method using a common search engine on the Web.
+There are many very good descriptions existing.
+That's why it's not re-written and incorporate in the Wiki.

 BACK: [Chart Types: General] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_General)